FusionCache/docs/docs/serverinfo/serverinfo.md

 `queryEngine`

 The query engine is what executes queries.
 A query executes on a thread until its completion (excluding sending the response).
-- `threads` : The number of threads available for the query engine's executors
+- `threads` : The number of threads available for the query engine's executors.
+This is typically `threadsAvailable-1`, unless `threadsAvailable` is 1, in which case this value is also 1

 Read queries are executed concurrently, so `threads` is the maximum concurrent read queries.